 The key obligations of contracting authorities are closely linked to the fundamental principles of procurement law, proclaimed in the Bulgarian PPA and adopted from EU procurement legislation.
-Contracting authorities are under the obligation to manage the public procurement process in accordance with the principles of the Treaty on the Functioning of the European Union (TFEU) and in particular the principle of freedom of movement of goods, the principle of freedom of establishment, the principle of mutual recognition, as well as with the principles deriving therefrom:
+Contracting authorities are under the obligation to manage the public procurement process in accordance with the principles of the Treaty on the Functioning of the European Union (TFEU) and in particular the principle of freedom of movement of goods, the principle of freedom to provide services and the principle of mutual recognition, as well as with the principles deriving therefrom:

-- · equal treatment and non-discrimination;
+- equal treatment and non-discrimination;

-- free competition;
+- · free competition;

-- · proportionality; and
+- proportionality; and

 - publicity and transparency.